MarcinKonowalczyk/marcinkonowalczyk.github.io/_pages/resume.md

 ## Work experience

+- 2021 - 2024\
+    **Systems engineer** at BlueCopal, London.
+Developed and deployed machine learning models for financial time series analysis and forecasting.
+Developed/maintained the internal package registry and was responsible for good code practises, continuous integration and internal standards, as well as testing and reliability in multitude of platforms and environments.
+Successfully deployed to production, and thereafter maintained 3 data engineering services responsible for ingestion, processing, storage and display of data.

 - 2021 (January - September)\
     **Postdoctoral research assistant** at the University of Oxford, Bayley Group.
 Worked on control software and implementation of a neural tissue bioprinter.